dkvz/dorade-noframework-blog/README.md

 It says in the doc you should have to add the `sidenav-close``class to any link (or any element I guess) that should close the menu on click.
 This is useless if a link causes a full page refresh, but my links don't.
 I also had to add the class to the fragment menuTagMobile.html.

+##### The font has changed
+Not sure if I consider this an issue, gotta check.

+##### Some paddings have changed
+Go to responsive design mode, use a mobile phone format and go to the articles list page: the article elements are too small.

 ### TODO